WafaaHegazy/Union-Find/README.md

 assume that "is connected to" is an equivalence relation:

-symmetric: If p is connected to q, then q is connected to p.
+1-symmetric: If p is connected to q, then q is connected to p.

-transitive: If p is connected to q and q is connected to r, then p is connected to r.
+2-transitive: If p is connected to q and q is connected to r, then p is connected to r.

-reflexive: p is connected to p.
+3-reflexive: p is connected to p.